Friday the 13th Part III: Theatrical

 Friday the 13th Part III was released theatrically in the United States on Friday, August 13, 1982.
-It was the first-ever 3-D film to receive a wide domestic release, opening on 1,079 screens.
+To promote the film, Paramount launched a $3 million marketing campaign.
+It was the first-ever 3-D film to receive a wide domestic release, opening on 1,079 screens in the United States.
 Of these screens, 813 were 3-D capable, while the remainder consisted of drive-in theaters which were unable to accommodate the format.
-In order to allow non-3-D-capable theaters to screen the film, Paramount completed a seven-week-long conversion process that cost $2 million, "an amount equal to the picture’s entire negative cost."
+In order to allow non-3-D-capable theaters to screen the film, Paramount completed a seven-week-long conversion process that cost $2 million, "an amount equal to the picture's entire negative cost."

+The film was released internationally later in the year, premiering in Argentina on October 28, 1982, followed by France in February 1983.
+It was later released in Sweden in April 1985.

 Home media

 Friday the 13th Part III was first made available on home video on VHS in 1983 by Paramount Home Entertainment.
-It was also released on CED.
-Paramount reissued the VHS on September 28, 1994.
+It was also released on CED VideoDisc, LaserDisc, and Betamax.

+The film was reissued by Paramount on VHS in the fall of 1988, and again on September 28, 1994.

 Paramount later issued a DVD edition, with the film presented only in standard 2-D form, on October 17, 2000.
 The 2-D version was subsequently included in a box set, titled From Crystal Lake to Manhattan, released in 2004, and featuring the first eight films in the series; this disc features an audio commentary track with several cast members, moderated by historian Peter Bracke.

 The 3-D version of the film was eventually released on DVD by Paramount in February 2009, and included two pairs of cyan and red 3-D glasses.
 In June of that year, a "Deluxe Edition" Blu-ray edition (which includes both the 2-D and 3-D versions) was released, also with two pairs of cyan and red 3-D glasses designed to look like Jason's mask.

-The film was included in a further three Blu-ray sets: Friday the 13th: The Complete Collection released in 2013, Friday the 13th: 8-Movie Collection in 2018 and Friday the 13th Collection: Deluxe Edition in 2020.
+The film was included in a further three Blu-ray sets: Friday the 13th: The Complete Collection released in 2013, Friday the 13th: 8-Movie Collection in 2018 and Shout!
+Factory's Friday the 13th Collection: Deluxe Edition in 2020 with 4K scan of the original camera negative.